 The oldest members of Generation Z are fresh out of college, driven, and ready to make an impact on a business.
 But they have also already lived through two major economic downturns in their relatively short lives, making them more pragmatic than their Millennial predecessors.
-Entrepreneurially spirited, they will often have a side hustle, and what better industry to offer a flexible schedule than restaurants.
-But how do you convince them to seriously pursue a career in the restaurant industry?
+Entrepreneurially spirited, they will often have a side hustle, and what better industry to offer a flexible schedule than hospitality.
+But how do you convince them to seriously pursue a career in the hospitality industry?

 - Create a Clear Career Path